oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 Note that the name is now what you changed it to ("Tims Shop" in my case)

-(It may take a short while for the modified file to be recognized and loaded, Helidon checks for config modifications in the background, this us the 5 second duration we set earlier with the pollingStrategy)
+(It may take a short while for the modified file to be recognized and loaded, Helidon checks for config modifications in the background, this uses the 5 second duration we set earlier with the pollingStrategy)

 <details><summary><b>Injecting values into an objects fields using @ConfigProperty</b></summary>